rollup/plugins/packages/node-resolve/README.md

 Type: `Boolean`<br>
 Default: `true`

-If `true` the plugin will prefer built-in modules (e.g. `fs`, `path`).
-If `false` the plugin will look for locally installed modules of the same name.
+If `true`, the plugin will prefer built-in modules (e.g. `fs`, `path`).
+If `false`, the plugin will look for locally installed modules of the same name.

 ### `modulesOnly`

 Type: `Boolean`<br>
 Default: `false`

-If true, inspect resolved files to check that they are ES2015 modules.
+If `true`, inspect resolved files to assert that they are ES2015 modules.

 ### `resolveOnly`